12061988/rock-paper-scissors-game/README.md

 - **The header**

   - The header shows the name of the game.
-  - The simple and bright colour of the header brings easy accessibility for the user.
+  - The simple and bright colour of the header brings easy accessibility to the user.
   - The black and whitesmoke contrast is the most efficient style rule for this website
   <img width="1378" alt="Capture d’écran 2022-07-22 à 18 45 42" src="https://user-images.githubusercontent.com/107476894/180487438-4f1921a9-09ca-4bb2-b7f9-8968761d8c9c.png">